issakandji/letsTraefikPortainerPihole/README.md

 <p>@docker-ce/Thanks.<br>
 @pihole/Thanks for making it possible.<br>
-@tecnativa/Thanks for making docker service more secure.<p>
+@tecnativa/Thanks for making docker services more secure.<p>